 To encourage and reward students for wearing uniforms each day classes with 100% participation for the month will receive a prize or special privilege.
 If students arrive to school without the school uniform the PTA will call parents and ask them to bring uniform to school.
 Our goal is to improve student performance by eliminating competition in clothing and teach students appropriate dress and decorum in their “work” place, school.
 Uniforms also help to improve student conduct and discipline, and build self-esteem.
 This policy can only succeed with the full cooperation of all parents.
 As per the Citywide Standards of Intervention and Discipline Measures, The Discipline Code and Bill of Student Rights and Responsibilities, disciplinary response will be taken when students do not follow the mandated policy.

 All Students have a yellow vinyl communication folder with a P.S.
 94 logo that goes home with them every night and returns to school with them in the morning.
 The folder will hold important notices for families and may serve as a vehicle to return notes or permission slips to teachers.
 It is imperative that parents check the folders each night and return them to school daily in their child’s backpack.
 Parents will be responsible for replacing lost, misplaced, or damaged folders with a substitute yellow vinyl folder.

 PTA (Parent Teacher – Association):

-PTA general meetings, held on the first Friday of every month following Parents as Learning Partners, is a great way to keep on top the important P.S.
+PTA general meetings, held every month following Parents Workshops, it is a great way to keep on top the important P.S.
 94 news including PTA events, DOE initiatives and school-wide programs.
 Parents are encouraged to ask questions, voice their opinions and volunteer new ideas for fundraising and community building.